-- 8.2 Subject to Paragraph 11, you must within 28 days of becoming aware of any new Disclosable Pecuniary Interest or any change to any such interest, notify the Monitoring Officer in writing of that new interest or change pursuant to Paragraph 8.1. - 8.3 You have a Disclosable Pecuniary Interest if it is of a description specified in Regulations made by the Secretary of State. - 8.3 Where such an interest exists and has or has not been entered onto the authority's register, you must disclose the interest to any meeting of the authority at which you are present, where you have a Disclosable Interest in any matter being considered and where the matter is not a 'sensitive interest' or where no dispensation has been given.
+- 8.2 Subject to Paragraph 11, you must within 28 days of becoming aware of any new Disclosable Pecuniary Interest or any change to any such interest, notify the Monitoring Officer in writing of that new interest or change pursuant to Paragraph 8.1. - 8.3 You have a Disclosable Pecuniary Interest if it is of a description specified in the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012/1464 as specified below:. - (i) Any employment, office, trade, profession or carried on for profit or gain; - (ii) Sponsorship Any payment or provision or any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by a member in carrying out their duties as a member, or towards the election expenses of the member (this includes any payment or financial benefit